jmajam/hans-and-justin-lightroom/docs/navigation-structure.md

 {: .no_toc }

 >![Portrait](https://raw.githubusercontent.com/jmajam/hans-and-justin-lightroom/gh-pages/docs/images/Portrait/before_after_pics.png)

+The above portrays the comparison of an unedited photo vs an edited one from left to right.
 A well edited photo holds many advantages in the corporate setting.
 As the saying goes, “A picture is worth a thousand words” and a professional portrait for conveying reliability and trust.

 ## Table of contents
 {: .no_toc .text-delta }